tmtsoftware/csw/docs/src/main/migration_guide/migration_guide_2.0_to_3.0/migration-guide-2.0-to-3.0.md

 Since the affected models are typically created by factory methods, it shouldn't impact component developers.

 ## Other
-- The component framework code has been modified in way that should simplify component development.
+- The component framework code has been modified in a way that should simplify component development.
 The return type of handler methods `initialize` and `onShutdown` was changed from `Future[Unit]` to `Unit`.
 Since both of these methods are now blocking, developers should minimize the time to complete these tasks.
 However, we feel that it is appropriate to be blocking in these methods since nothing much can be done while these methods are in progress.